nhthn/oddvoices/README.md

     source .venv/bin/activate
     pip install -e .

-Analyze segments in `voices/nwh` directory and generate the database file at `nwh.voice` (you only need to do this once):
+Analyze segments in `voices/nwh` directory and generate the database file at `nwh.voice`.
+You only need to do this once:

     oddvoices-compile voices/nwh nwh.voice

-Sing the file `music.json` to `out.wav`:
+Sing the JSON file at `example/music.json`:

-    sing nwh.voice music.json out.wav
+    sing nwh.voice example/music.json out.wav

 ## Corpus